 - Billing & Payment Information (University of Rochester Bursar’s Office)

 At Eastman, we understand that the decision to invest in the highest quality education is substantial.
 That is why we provide a robust scholarship program, with the goal of enrolling an artistically talented class of students who demonstrate intellectual curiosity, generosity of spirit, and represent a variety of backgrounds and experiences.
-In 2018-2019, we awarded over $14 million in scholarships, with nearly 100% of our students receiving merit scholarships.
+Last year, we awarded over $16 million in scholarships, with nearly 100% of our students receiving merit scholarships.
 Additional scholarship support is provided based on financial need.

 Though we are not able to meet the full demonstrated need of all of our students, we use our scholarship budget to make Eastman as affordable as possible for all admitted students.
 Our admission process is need-blind for the first round (approximately 90%) of decisions and can be need-aware when admitting from the wait-list (the remaining 10%).

 Our Financial Aid staff works with students and parents through the process of applying for scholarships and other types of financial aid.
 The awarding of financial aid cannot occur until after a student has completed the admission application, the audition/interview process, and has been accepted.